-In the 2022 RFP, the State Education Department (The Department) has scheduled one opportunity for applicants to submit applications to establish new charter schools to open in 2023.
+In the 2023 RFP, the State Education Department (The Department) has scheduled one opportunity for applicants to submit applications to establish new charter schools to open in 2024.
 The Department's online portal for submission of application materials will open for the submission of required materials as outlined below and in the Application Review Process and Timeline section of the RFP and Application Kit.

-2022 Application Cycle 10 Submission Rounds LOI Due Full Application Due Proposed Regents Action Round 1 Jun 3 August 29 December 12-13 Additional Rounds and NYSED reserves 2022 at its sole disc another round be s whether they are the school RFP application rother right to schedule ad retion, although none a cheduled, the timing and same or different from the same or different from the same at Starting A ditional RFP rounds in re anticipated.
-Should nd RFP requirements, rom this RFP, will be
+2023 Application Cycle 10 Submission Rounds LOI Due Full Application Due Proposed Regents Action Round 1 03/24/23 05/31/23 November 202 Additional Rounds and NYSED reserves 2023 at its sole disc another round be s whether they are the school RFP application ro the right to schedule ad cretion, although none a scheduled, the timing a same or different from thi e at Starting A New BOR-A ditional RFP rounds in re anticipated.
+Should nd RFP requirements, s RFP, will be publicized